neu-se/CS4530-Spring-2025/Assignments/project-grading.md

 * There is a clear development history visible from the git repository: features were delivered incrementally, and not in a single (or several) commits at the end of the project
 * There is evidence of code review - for example, pull requests that have comments on them.
 Teams are expected to merge their development branches to main only after code review.
 * There is a correspondence between commit messages and the technical tasks that they are associated with; there are few (if any) commits with meaningless commits messages like `.` or `Add files via upload`.
-* Each team member has made at least 4 commits over the lifespan of the project
+* Each team member has made at least 2 commits per sprint over the lifespan of the project
 * The team meets regularly with the TA mentor.
 All or most members attend all meetings.
 Members who are absent from a TA Meeting send an excuse in advance.
 * Progress reports and other weekly reports and surveys are submitted in a timely fashion, not filled in later.
 * TA Meetings include demos or other evidence of progress.

 #### Meets minimum requirements:
 * There is a clear development history visible from the git repository: features were delivered incrementally, and not in a single (or several) commits at the end of the project
-* Each team member has made at least 2 commits over the lifespan of the project
+* Each team member has made at least 4 commits over the lifespan of the project
 * Attendance at TA meetings may be irregular, but enough to give the TA a sense of the the team's progress.

 #### Individual grading for Process component
-Team members with unexcused absences from TA Meetings, or with fewer than 4 commits during the lifespan of the project, may receive a lowered grade for the Process component.
+Team members with unexcused absences from TA Meetings, or with fewer than 2 commits per sprint during the lifespan of the project, may receive a lowered grade for the Process component.

 ### Final Report (10%)
 The final report should consist of three sections: